Ping Pong (manga)

-Ping Pong (ピンポン, Pin Pon) is a Japanese manga series written and illustrated by Taiyō Matsumoto about table tennis.
+Ping Pong (ピンポン, Pin Pon) is a Japanese manga series written and illustrated by Taiyō Matsumoto.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Spirits from 1996 to 1997 and collected in five tankōbon volumes.
 The story follows high schoolers and childhood friends Peco and Smile, as they compete in the national table tennis tournament where they face talented players from all over the country.
+The manga has been licensed for English release in North America by Viz Media.

 It was adapted into a 2002 live-action film.
-An anime television series adaptation produced by Tatsunoko Production and directed by Masaaki Yuasa was aired on Fuji TV's Noitamina block between April and June 2014.
-In North America, Funimation (later Crunchyroll LLC) licensed the series in 2014.
-Viz Media released the manga in 2020.
+An anime television series adaptation, produced by Tatsunoko Production and directed by Masaaki Yuasa, was broadcast on Fuji TV's Noitamina programming block between April and June 2014.
+In North America, Funimation licensed the series.

 Premise

 Despite having drastically different personalities, high school boys Peco and Smile have been friends since childhood.
 Now, they are both talented members of table tennis club of Katase High School.
 Peco gets decisively defeated by a Chinese student and thus becomes so devastated that he quits practicing.
 Meanwhile, Smile's personality always prevents him from winning against Peco.
 Coach Jō, however, discovers Smile's potential and tries to motivate him to overcome his psychological obstacle.